Julian-Moncarz/day-wallpaper/README.md

 # Day Counter Wallpaper

-A macOS script that generates a daily wallpaper displaying the number of days since November 22, 2007.
+A macOS script that generates a daily wallpaper displaying the current day of your life.

 ## Requirements